 The recall has been issued only for vehicles registered or sold in the so-called “salt belt states” where road salt is commonly used to melt snow on the roadways, but it is common knowledge that a lot of vehicles are sold across state borders and could make their way anywhere in the country.
 In a statement from the National Highway Traffic Administration (NHTSA), Honda said it is aware of more than 350 driveshaft failures related to this recall.
 But the automaker says it is not aware of any car accidents or injuries caused by this manufacturing defect.

 When the recall begins in February, Honda dealers will inspect and if necessary, replace rusted drive shafts free of charge to consumers.
 Honda and Acura will contact owners of affected vehicles via first-class mail starting in February.
 If owners don’t get a recall notice and think they should have, they should directly contact Honda.
-If replacement parts are not readily available for repair, vehicle owners will be contacted twice: once to inform them about the recall and a second time when the vehicle can be brought in for repair.
+Suppose replacement parts are not readily available for repair.
+In that case, vehicle owners will be contacted twice: once to inform them about the recall and a second time when the vehicle can be brought in for repair.

 Auto Product Liability Issues